kaziida24/fractal/README.md

 ![alt text](https://raw.githubusercontent.com/kaziida24/fractal/master/figures/test1_loglog.png) ![alt text](https://raw.githubusercontent.com/kaziida24/fractal/master/figures/test2_slope.png)

-On the left is the canonical fractal analysis plot showing a log-log plot of the number of boxes needed to fill the image and the corresponding bin size.
+On the top is the canonical fractal analysis plot showing a log-log plot of the number of boxes needed to fill the image and the corresponding bin size.
 The slope in the constant region of the slop plot is around 1.65.
 According to this result, the pattern contained in the image is indeed a fractal set since it has a noninteger fractal dimension that is larger than its topological dimension (1).
 The topological dimension is 1 since the branch can be approximated as a continuous curve.

 ## Questions and Contact Information
 Project page: https://kaziida24.github.io/fractal/